pedryvo/QATesting/README.md

 - Title: Login Page – Try to login without a registered email and password.
 - Description: A non-registered user should not be able to successfully login.
-- Precondition: the user must have a valid email address.
+- Precondition: The user must have a valid email address.
-- Assumption: a supported browser is being used.
+- Assumption: A supported browser is being used.